Red Socks Day

 Today, Sir Peter Blake's Red Socks have become a reminder of the importance of dreaming big, and a celebration of the indomitable Kiwi spirit that makes those dreams happen.

-will be celebrating being a nation of people who have big dreams, and go out
+celebrated being a nation of people who have big dreams, and go out

 and make them happen - like Sir Peter Blake did.
 Buy a pair of Red Socks

 and pull them on for Red Socks Day to support the Sir Peter Blake Trust and